-Northeast Health Wangaratta encourages you to support your local hospital by using your private health insurance.
+We encourage you to support Northeast Health Wangaratta by using your private health insurance.

-By choosing to use your private health insurance at Northeast Health you will be entitled to the following benefits:
+By choosing to use your private health insurance you will be entitled to the following benefits:

-- Excess payments and co-payments that apply to your insurance policy will be covered by Northeast Health
+- excess and co-payments that apply to your insurance policy while an admitted inpatient at Northeast Health will be covered

 Using your private health insurance will actively support us to: